prannayk/conj/README.md

 # TimeLine
 * Backend for Time and Correctness : February 1, 2015
-* Backend for User and Question management : February 20, 2015 \n
+* Backend for User and Question management : February 20, 2015
-* Backend for Jury : February 25, 2015 \n
+* Backend for Jury : February 25, 2015
-* Frontend integration using Yesod : March 1, 2015 \n
+* Frontend integration using Yesod : March 1, 2015

+Frontend - User management part : Ruby on Rails Backend for Correctness test : Haskell